Březová nad Svitavou

 Březová nad Svitavou (until 1949 Březová; Brüsau) is a town in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 1,600 inhabitants.

 Geography

-Březová nad Svitavou lies on the stretch of the Svitava river which historically marked the border between Bohemia and Moravia.
+Březová nad Svitavou is located about 12 km south of Svitavy and 48 km north of Brno.
+It lies in the Svitavy Uplands.
+The highest point is at 557 m above sea level.
+The town is situated on the stretch of the Svitava river which marked the historical border between Bohemia and Moravia.